-These buyers, like you, want to walk up and see a shiny new-looking RV.
-Then they want to go inside and see one that looks like it was never, or rarely been used.
+These buyers, like you, want to walk up and see a shiny, new-looking RV.
+Then they want to go inside and see one that looks like it was never, or at least rarely, used.

 But again, the individual buyer, like you would yourself, is going to question everything his eyes see that looks like it might be a problem.
 Remember, he is planning on purchasing an RV that he expects to use for years, and it has to look like new to him.

 Here are a few tips for preparing your RV for sale to an individual;